Inc21/TechieMeme-PP4/README.md

 5. Click the "Create app" button.
 6. Next page, top centre of the screen, select the "Settings" tab.
 7. In the "Config Vars" section, click on the "Reveal config Vars" button.
-8. In this section you need to enter your google sheets credentials.
+8. In this section you need to enter your environment variables.
+Usually stored in the env.py file locally.
+In my case I have 10 variables:
-    1. Type the name of the credentials (CREDS in my case) file into the "KEY" field.
-    2. Open your IDE and find CREDS.json in your project files.
-    3. Copy/paste everything in this file to the "VALUE" field and click the "Add" button.
-9. Just below in the "Buildpacks" section click on the "Add buildback" button.
-Buildpacks have to be installed in this order.
-    1. Click on the "Python" button to select it and then the "Save changes" button.
-    2. Click again on the "Add buildback" button.
-    3. Click on the "nodejs" button to select it and then the "Save changes" button.
+    - SECRET_KEY - Django secret key.
+    - AWS_ACCESS_KEY_ID - Amazon AWS access key.
+    - AWS_SECRET_ACCESS_KEY - Amazon AWS secret access key.
+    - AWS_STORAGE_BUCKET_NAME - Amazon AWS bucket name.
+    - DATABASE_USER - Amazon RDS database user.
+    - EMAIL_HOST_PASS - Email password.
+    - EMAIL_HOST_USER - Email address.
+    - DATABASE_HOST - Amazon RDS database host.
+    - DATABASE_NAME - Amazon RDS database name.
+    - DATABASE_PASS - Amazon RDS database password.
+9. Copy and paste these variables into the KEY field and their values into the VALUE field.
 10. Go back to the top of the screen and select the "Deploy" tab.
 11. In the "Deployment method" section select "GitHub".
     1. In "Connect to GitHub" click on the "Search" button.
 Find the project repository in the list and click on the "Connect" button.
     2. Scroll to the bottom of that page.
-Click on the "Enable Automatic Deploys" button to update the deploy also when you push a new commit to GitHub.
+Click on the "Deploy Branch" button to deploy.
-    3. At the very bottom of the page click on the "Deploy Branch" button.
+    3. You should also see an option to enable automatic deployment.
+If you enable this, every time you push to GitHub, Heroku will automatically deploy the app.
 12. You will see build log scrolling at the bottom of the screen after that.
 When successfully finished building the app, you should see the link to your app.

+NB: You will need to add your Heroku app link to the ALLOWED_HOSTS in the settings.py file.
+You also need to make sure that DEBUG is set to False, requirements.txt and Procfile are up to date and pushed to GitHub.

 ### Clone project

 - To clone this project.
     - On my [GitHub](https://github.com/Inc21) profile page, top centre of the screen click on "repositories".
-    -  Find and click on the "Python-Quiz-Game-PP3" repository.
+    -  Find and click on the "TechieMeme-PP4" repository.
     - In the repository page that opens, click on the 'Code' button.
     - Menu that opens make sure you are in the "local" tab, copy the link in "HTTPS".
     - paste that link into the relevant section in your ide to clone the repository.